Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part2/Subpart 2/README.md

 ## Robot orientation and position (for mobile robot):
 Another important information about a robot or specifically a **mobile robot** is its absolute **position and orientation** in the simulation world.
-In real-world terms, it is nothing like the GPS position, map cordinates, compass readings.
+In real-world terms, it is something like the GPS position, map cordinates, compass readings.
 In a nutshell, we need data to get a sense of position and localization.
 The term orientation, however, comes into the picture when we consider **frame** based tracking of the space over position-only 3d space.
 Thus, if we consider a global frame with the i,j, and k directions defined, then the amount of **inclination** about all the axes (_ie. rotation ) of a **local frame** taken on the robot gives its orientation.

 ## Robot Orientation Formats: